 I am a huge fan of beetroot (beets) and this beetroot and walnut dip with pomegranate molasses is both easy to make and super tasty.
 Oh, and it is healthy as well!

-Beetroot is a rich source of antioxidants and it contains potassium, magnesium, iron, vitamins A, B6 and C and folic acid, as well as protein, carbohydrates and soluble fibre.
+Beetroots are a rich source of antioxidants and contain potassium, magnesium, iron, vitamins A, B6 and C and folic acid, as well as protein, carbohydrates and soluble fibre.

-Beetroot has been shown to lower blood pressure and other studies have shown the positive effect beetroot can have on human exercise and performances.
-The theory is the nitrates in beetroot are converted into nitric oxide by the body.
-The nitric oxide dilates the blood vessels.
-The result is improved oxygen delivery - and that gave a performance boost.
+Beetroots have been shown to lower blood pressure and other studies have shown the positive effect beetroot can have on human exercise and performances - giving your body a performance boost.

 I use beets in a lot of different ways and buy both raw ones as well as pre-cooked ones, as long as they are vacuum-packed in natural juices.